gikdev/my-learning/practices/ddd/TaskForge/SPEC.md

 * Represents a collection of tasks with a shared goal.
 * Each project has a **unique name**.
-* Projects can be active or archived.
+* Projects can be active or completed.
-* Archived projects cannot accept new tasks.
+* Completed projects do not accept new tasks

 ---